Europechain/eosio-dev-introduction-course/README.md

 operation, basic workflow of smart contract execution, and practical examples for smart contract developers.

-This repository contains original sides from the lecrtures.
+This repository contains original sildes from the lecrtures.

 Copyright (c) 2019 Europechain B. V.